selimslab/selimslab.github.io/_posts/phil/2020-5-29-principia.md

 Deliberate practice

-Genuine interest leads to the best learning, not arbitrary rules and fixed schedules
+Genuine interest leads to the best learning

 ## Communication